urbit/urbit.org-reloaded/content/docs/azimuth/bytestring.md

 argument `3` is a `bloq` size meaning `2^3=8` bits (one byte), and the head of each cell (which are `octs`) in the arguments that follow is the number of blocks (number of bytes in this scenario) of each entry, with the tail being the actual data.
-The reason to use `octs` rather than just atoms is to account for padding.
+The reason to use `octs` rather than just atoms is to account for leading zeroes.

 `len` is the length measured in bytes of everything following it except the signature. `chain-t` is the chain ID, which is to distinguish between e.g. the